sdg002/AzureTrials/arm-template-python-flask-webapp/readme.md

 The folder `400-create-hello-world-flask-app-manually` implements a very basic and a functioning Flask web application.
 I have followed the [guidance from Microsoft](https://code.visualstudio.com/docs/python/tutorial-flask) to get started with `VS Code` and `Flask`.

 #### Debugging the "Infrastructure as Code"
-All IaC should be easily debuggable.
+Any `IaC` should be easily debuggable.
 With that in mind I have used PowerShell scripts which deploy the ARM template squentially.
 You will need to have a moderately recent edition of `PowerShell Core`

+---

 # 100-Structure of the code